marcelpetersen/mobil/pages/about-us.md

   sub_logo: ''
 - template: body-heading
   block: text-vertical
-  text_style: headline-large
-  content: We provide software, vehicles and a full range of services to cities and
-    companies, helping them launch and scale new mobility services.
-We want to make the world a greener, healthier and happier place through shared mobility.
   text_blocks:
   - content: We’re accelerating the global transition to sustainable mobility.
     text_style: headline-large